MichalOpoka/ecfr/cfr/title-24-Housing-Urban-Development/subtitle-A-Office-Secretary-Department-Housing-Urban-Development/part-28-Implementation-Program-Fraud-Civil-Remedies-Act-1986/section-28.10.md

 (6) If the Government has made any payment, transferred property, or provided services on a claim, then the Government may assess a person found liable up to twice the amount of the claim or portion of the claim that is determined to be in violation of paragraph (a)(1) of this section.

-(b) *Statements.* (1) A civil penalty of not more than $11,803 may be imposed upon any person who makes, presents, or submits, or causes to be made, presented, or submitted, a written statement that:
+(b) *Statements.* (1) A civil penalty of not more than $12,537 may be imposed upon any person who makes, presents, or submits, or causes to be made, presented, or submitted, a written statement that:

-(A) Asserts a material fact which is false, fictitious, or fraudulent; or
+(i)(A) Asserts a material fact which is false, fictitious, or fraudulent; or

 (B)(*1*) Omits a material fact; and

 (*2*) Is false, fictitious, or fraudulent as a result of such omission;

-(ii) In the case of a statement described in (b)(1)(A)(ii) of this section, is a statement in which the person making, presenting, or submitting such statement has a duty to include such material fact; and
+(ii) In the case of a statement described in (b)(1)(i)(B) of this section, is a statement in which the person making, presenting, or submitting such statement has a duty to include such material fact; and

 (iii) Contains or is accompanied by an express certification or affirmation of the truthfulness and accuracy of the contents of the statement.